Shuvam0606/energy-data-pipeline/README.md

 ---

 ## 📸 Screenshots
-Screenshots of setup, transformations, and dashboards will be added as implementation progresses.

-All screenshots will be stored in a `/screenshots/` folder.
+All screenshots are stored in a `/screenshots/` folder.

 ---

 ## 🚀 Business Impact
 This pipeline simulates what a **Data Engineer in the Energy/Utilities sector** would build:
 - Provides **scalable big data processing** on cloud.
 - Enables **data-driven decision-making** (renewable adoption, peak demand analysis).
-- Serves as a **portfolio project** to showcase Big Data + Azure Data Engineering skills.

 ---